 Appendix Table A2 correlates the perceived past and expected inflation with various socio-economic characteristics.
-Perhaps the most striking finding is that high-income respondents perceive around 3.5 percentage points significantly lower past and expected inflation.
-Republican, female, and Black respondents think inflation has been higher in the past and have higher inflation expectations for the coming year.
+There are some striking differences in perceptions and expectations across respondents.
+High-income respondents perceive around 3.5 percentage points lower past and expected inflation.
+Republican, female, and Black respondents think inflation has been higher in the past and have higher inflation expectations for the coming year.3

-Table 3 also reflects the items that people believe have experienced the most substantial inflation over the past year: food leads the ranking, following by gas, rent, and utilities.
+Table 3 also reflects the items that people believe have experienced the most substantial inflation over the past year: food leads the ranking, followed by gas, rent, and utilities.